Fluffy cinnamon roll milk bread, aka cinnamon rolls in loaf form.

 Cinnamon Filling

 - Once you're ready to start shaping the rolls, make the cinnamon filling.
 In a small mixing bowl, melt the butter.
-Mix in the brown sugar, cinnamon, and cocoa (if using) until combined.
+In another small mixing bowl, mix together the brown sugar and cinnamon.

-Shaping the Rolls
+Shaping the Loaf

 - Layer the cinnamon rolls into the loaf pan.
 I started out with placing some rolls standing up facing the sides of the pan, then placed some face up in the middle of the pan.
 After that, randomly but evenly distribute the rest of the rolls in the pan.